ncatlab/nlab-content/pages/9/2/4/7/17429/content.md

 f (\lambda v) = \alpha(\lambda) f(v), \,\,\,\,\,a\in k, v\in V
 $$

-This notion is very much used in the classical affine and projective geometry over division rings, for example in the standard definition of a homotethy.
+This notion is very much used in the classical affine and projective geometry over division rings, for example in the standard definition of a homothety.

 [[!redirects semilinear transformation]]